Extracting abundance indices from longline surveys : method to account for hook competition and unbaited hooks

 \subsection{Rockfish survey results}

-Figure \ref{Fig:Area13} shows the different relative abundance indices obtained using the scientific survey described in section \ref{sec:presdata}.
+Figure \ref{Fig:6-Area13}.A shows the different relative abundance indices obtained using the scientific survey described in section \ref{sec:presdata}.
 The confidence intervals have been computed using a bootstrap procedure with 5000 resamples.

 The estimate for the numerical version of SEM index exhibits a considerable difference in trends and the confidence interval associated with this estimate is huge.
 This is due to a numerical instability problem.
-Indeed, there are very few quillback caught in 2007 in area 13 as suggested by the decrease in the trend for all other indices.
+Indeed, there are very few quillback caught in 2007 in Area 13 as suggested by the decrease in the trend for all other indices.
 Therefore, the numerical optimization procedure behaves poorly which produces a poor estimate but also a large variability using a bootstrap procedure.

+The variability of the indices (see figure \ref{Fig:7-BoxPlot}) computed by a bootstrap approach is wider than the variability deduced from the posterior distribution.
+This point is discussed in the next section.

+Another parameter of interest is the probability of escape, since this parameter measures the efficiency of the gear.
+Figure \ref{Fig:8-PosteriorPe} shows the posterior distribution of the parameter $p_{NT}$ estimated in MEM1.
+The posterior mean of $p_{NT}$ is $0.32$ with a standard deviation $4.4\, 10^{-3}$.

-Within the Strait of Georgia survey, the northern areas (12 and 13) have been surveyed together in the same years (2003, 2004 and 2007) and have alternated with surveys in the southern areas (14-20).
-Since management isn't applied at the area scale, data from area 12 and 13 have been pooled to form one dataset.
+Within the Strait of Georgia survey, the northern Areas (12 and 13) have been surveyed together in the same years (2003, 2004 and 2007) and have alternated with surveys in the southern Areas (14-20).
+Since management isn't applied at the Area scale, data from Area 12 and 13 have been pooled to form one dataset.